2022 Kharkiv counteroffensive: Background

+Syrskyi's plan called for a fast-paced advance that avoided direct attacks on towns and cities to avoid casualties.
+Just before the operation was launched, every attacking brigade was supplied with at least eight M777 howitzers.

 Prelude

-After weeks of Ukrainian propaganda about a counteroffensive in southern Ukraine, Russia redeployed thousands of troops, including elite units such as the 1st Guards Tank Army, to Kherson Oblast, leaving its remaining troops manning a "stretched and tired Russian front that spanned some 1,300km — roughly the distance from London to Prague."
+After weeks of Ukrainian propaganda about an imminent counteroffensive in southern Ukraine, Russia redeployed thousands of troops to Kherson Oblast, leaving its remaining troops manning a "stretched and tired Russian front that spanned some 1,300km – roughly the distance from London to Prague."